Surgery for Shoulder Impingement: Your Experience

 Before leaving the surgery center or hospital, make sure you know how to care for yourself at home.
 Taking medicine, using ice, and keeping your arm in a sling as instructed will help you recover faster.

-It may take a few months to feel the full benefit of the surgery.
+It may take a few months or even up to a full year to feel the full benefit of the surgery.